| CloserLook > Romans > Romans 5:1-21 |

 ~ ~ ~ ~ ~ ~

-And then we have the two little words, "much more", which appear twice in these verses.
+then we have the two little words, "much more" which appear twice in these verses.

-If this whole situation hadn't happened in the first place, we could
+this whole situation hadn't happened in the first place, we could have lived on

-We could have, enjoyed the blessings of the garden and communion with God, with no fear of death.
+could have enjoyed the blessings of the garden and communion with God with no

 more" than even that!

-and receive you unto myself; that where I am, there ye may be
+receive you unto myself; that where I am, there ye may be also."

 ~ ~ ~ ~ ~ ~

-should consider, what I call, the great multiplication factor.
+we should consider what I call the great multiplication

-V18 "Therefore as by the offence of one
+V 18 "Therefore as by the offence of one judgment came

 One sin, and all mankind has been affected.